 This week’s blog post is a little different.
 I’m excited to have Rachel Nelson, founder of Coil Guide, come and provide this topic as a guest on my blog!
 In this post, she’s going to help you figure out how to make detangling easy and get your life back!

 As a natural, I understand the struggle of detangling.
-It’s one step I don’t look forward to doing every wash day.
-Although it can be a hassle at times, there are a few things you can do to make detangling a breeze and your wash days faster.
-Let’s get into it:
+It’s one step I don’t look forward to on wash day.
+Although it can be a hassle at times, there are a few things you can do to make detangling a breeze.

 I don’t know about you, but detangling my hair used to make my wash days take FOREVER!
 Just the thought of it was enough to make me roll my eyes and catch a slight attitude.
 I used to really hate it, but now it’s not so bad.
 I realized that detangling natural hair doesn’t have to be a full-time job.
 Here’s how you can get your life back too.